Niraj-Kamdar/question-paper-generator/README.md

 [![DeepScan grade](https://deepscan.io/api/teams/8090/projects/10244/branches/138920/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=8090&pid=10244&bid=138920)
 [![CodeFactor](https://www.codefactor.io/repository/github/niraj-kamdar/question-paper-generator/badge)](https://www.codefactor.io/repository/github/niraj-kamdar/question-paper-generator)

-The **Question Paper Generator** has been developed to override the problems prevailing in the practicing manual system.This software supported to reduce the hardships faced by the existing system.In this system we present a smart question paper generating system for universities.This application is reduced as much as possible to avoid errors while entering the data.
+There are many schools and colleges that take frequent exams and creating a perfect balanced paper for all these exams are a difficult task.
+Most of the teachers already have a long question bank for the courses he is teaching.
+So, we are providing a system where s/he can generate a random paper with constraints specified by him/her.
+We currently support four such constraints:

+1. Difficulty level (Easy, Medium, Hard)
+2. Cognitive level (Application, Knowledge, Comprehension)
+3. Unit wise mark distribution
+4. Question Type (Subjective, Objective)

+The system also stores all previously generated papers so that teachers can access it anytime.
+The system is designed to not repeat previously asked questions.
+The system also provides an option to email generated paper in PDF format to the examiner.

-It is made to allow professors to generate question papers with random but enough questions to cover most chapters of a subject with difficulty level (1-10) and mail them to examiner instantly.
-The purpose of this system is to automate the existing manual system by the help of computerized equipment ,fulfilling their requirements, so that their valuable data/information can be stored for a longer period with easy accessing and manipulation of the same.
+The purpose of this system is to automate the existing manual system by the help of computerized equipment, fulfilling their requirements, so that their valuable data/information can be stored for a longer period with easy accessing and manipulation of the same.

 ## Contributors